VisuALSeyegaze/VisuALS_Windows/index.md

  - You may see a warning that the software may be unsafe.
 Click the "More Info" link and then click the "Run Anyway" button to install the software.
  - Follow the instructions.

+### Set VisuALS to Auto-Launch (recommended)

+- Select the Start  button and scroll to find the VisuALS app.

+- Right-click the VisuALS app, select More, and then select Open file location.
+This opens the location where the shortcut to the VisuALS app is saved.

+- With the file location open, press the Windows logo key  + R, type shell:startup, then select OK.
+This opens the Startup folder.

+- Copy and paste the shortcut to the app from the file location to the Startup folder.